ekuro-kuma/word_image_exporter/README.md

-# Word_Image_Exporter
+# Word Image Exporter
-This batch file can export image files from Word document files without any plugins and softwares.
+Word Image Exporter can export image files from Word document files without any plugins and softwares.

 ## Steps to use
 1. Drag & Drop your file on this batch file.